Keith Haring: Street Art Boy (Sheffield DocFest) review – when does art become political activism, and when does political activism become art?

 Rating: 4 out of 5.

-When does art become political activism and political activism art?
-This is a question embedded in the city art scenes that have gone on to define a generation, time or place, from the rise of graffiti art to avant-garde sculpture and artistic protest.
-Many artists have led these movements over the years, from Banksy to Ai Weiwei, Andy Warhol and, of course, Keith Haring – a man whose career was born on the New York subway as he combined art, activism and pop culture.
+Many artists have led these movements over the years, from Baldiga and Banksy to Ai Weiwei and Andy Warhol.
+Keith Haring – a man whose career was born on the New York subway as he combined art, activism and pop culture is among these pioneers.
 Haring’s white chalk drawings would become synonymous with gay rights, global AIDS campaigns and anti-nuclear protests, his art adorning posters, placards and subway walls.
-Despite dying at a young age from AIDS, Haring’s work has continued to speak to new generations, now decorating ruck-sacks, posters and t-shirts.
+Despite dying at a young age from AIDS, Haring’s work has continued to speak to new generations, now decorating rucksacks, posters and t-shirts.

-READ MORE: ITS A SIN
+READ MORE: IT’S A SIN

 In New York, Haring met fellow artists Kenny Scharf and Jean-Michel Basquiat while embracing the abundance and energy of the legendary Club 57.
 It was here that he would experiment through performance art and media.
 However, it was within the vibrant and daring world of graffiti art that Haring would ultimately find his voice.
 Here, the expressionism and activism of black inner-city culture would inspire him.
 His initial work was a mix of graffiti, new wave punk and pop culture, as his striking yet straightforward figures appeared in chalk and black marker across New York’s subways and walls.
 But this would soon expand into a world of colour, expressionism and political art as Haring announced his arrival.